 - Mathematical and Quantitative Methods

 - Open Economy Macroeconomics

-Aliaga-Diaz, Roger A., Olivero, Maria P., and Powell, Andrew, Anti-Cyclical Bank Capital Regulation and Monetary Policy (with Roger Aliaga-Diaz and Andrew Powell).
-Economic Inquiry (forthcoming) (Forthcoming)
+Aliaga-Diaz, Roger A., Olivero, Maria P., and Powell, Andrew, Anti-Cyclical Bank Capital Regulation and Monetary Policy.
+Economic Inquiry (Forthcoming)

 Jeon, Bang, Olivero, Maria P., and Wu, Ji, Multinational Banking and the International Transmission of Financial Shocks: Evidence from Foreign Bank Subsidiaries.
 Journal of Banking and Finance 37 (Mar 2013): 952-972.

 Olivero, Maria P., and Madak, Robert, Financial Integration within Europe and the International Transmission of Business Cycles among Industrialized Countries.
 Applied Economics 45 (Jan 2013): 111-122.

 Aliaga-Diaz, Roger, and Olivero, Maria P., Do Bank Capital Requirements Amplify Business Cycles?
 Bridging the Gap Between Theory and Empirics.
 Macroeconomic Dynamics 16 (May 2012): 358-395.

 Olivero, Maria P., and Yotov, Yoto, Dynamic Gravity: Theory and Empirical Implications.
 Canadian Journal of Economics 45 (Feb 2012):

 Luca, Alina, and Olivero, Maria P., Twin Crises in Emerging Countries: The Role of Liability Dollarization and Market Power in Banking.
 Review of Development Economics 16 (Feb 2012): 72-94.